icerpc/icerpc-docs/pages/docs/slice/language-guide/enum.md

 ## Enumerations underlying type

 With Slice2 you can define an underlying type for your enumerations.
 The underlying type specifies the valid range of values for the enumerators.
-The underliying type must be a [fixed size integral type](./primitive-types#fixed-size-integral-types) or a [variable size integral type](./primitive-types#variable-size-integral-types).
+The underlying type must be a [fixed size integral type](./primitive-types#fixed-size-integral-types) or a [variable size integral type](./primitive-types#variable-size-integral-types).

-For example, the next code shows how you can define an enumneration with an underlying type of `uint8`:
+For example, the next code shows how you can define an enumeration with an underlying type of `uint8`:

 ```slice {% addEncoding=true %}
 enum Fruit : uint8 {